Fast Bellman algorithm for real Monge-Ampere equation: Background

 \section{Background}

 The Dirichlet problem for the Monge--Ampère operator can be formulated as

 where $\Omega \subset \mathbb{R}^n$ is a convex domain, $f \ge 0$ and the boundary values of $u$ are suitably interpreted.
 Here, $D^2 u = (u_{jk})$ denotes the Hessian of~$u$.
 By restricting our attention to convex solutions of~\eqref{eq:MA}, the equation is (degenerate) elliptic, and we will only consider such solutions.
 If we impose some extra conditions on $\Omega$, $f$ and $\phi$, we can guarantee that the equation has a unique solution.
-Note that the left hand side, \emph{the Monge--Ampère operator}, $\MA(u) := \det(D^2u(x))$ makes perfect sense for~$C^2$ functions, and it can be interpreted pointwise also for functions in~$W_{\text{loc}}^{2,n}$.
+Note that the left-hand side, \emph{the Monge--Ampère operator}, $\MA(u) := \det(D^2u(x))$ makes perfect sense for~$C^2$ functions, and it can be interpreted pointwise also for functions in~$W_{\text{loc}}^{2,n}$.
 For functions of lower regularity, the Monge--Ampère operator must be viewed in a generalized sense, and since the operator is fully non-linear, there is no direct interpretation in the sense of distributions.
-However, convex functions are automatically locally Lipschitz and it turns out that we can define the Monge--Ampère measure (in the sense of Alexandrov) of any convex function~$u$, by
+However, convex functions are automatically locally Lipschitz and it turns out that we can define the Monge--Ampère measure (in the sense of Aleksandrov) of any convex function~$u$, by

-for any Borel subset $E \subset \Omega$, where $\Leb$ denotes the Lebesgue measure, $\partial u(E) = \cup_{x\in E} \partial u(x)$ and $\partial u(x)$ is the set of all slopes of the supporting hyperplanes to the graph of $u$ at $x$.
+for any Borel subset $E \subset \Omega$, where $\Leb$ denotes the Lebesgue measure, $\partial u(E) = \cup_{x\in E} \partial u(x)$, and $\partial u(x)$ is the subgradient of $u$, i.e.\ the set of all slopes of the supporting hyperplanes to the graph of $u$ at $x$.
 If $u \in C^2$ and $D^2 u$ is positive semi-definite, then $\mu_u(E) = \det(D^2 u)$.
 We should mention, that in contrast to the real setting, it is impossible to define the complex Monge--Ampère operator for every plurisubharmonic function.
 We refer to the monograph by Guedj and Zeriahi~\cite{Guedj-Zeriahi} for the theory of complex Monge--Ampère equations.

 There is a vast number of analytic results in the literature concerning existence and regularity of solutions to~\eqref{eq:MA}.
-A complete overview is outside the scope of this paper, but for example, it follows from results by Alexandrov~\cite{Alexandrov} and Bakelman~\cite{Bakelman} from the 1950's that if~$\Omega$ is assumed to be a bounded strictly convex domain, $f$ is a finite Borel measure on~$\Omega$, and $\phi \in C(\partial\Omega)$, then~\eqref{eq:MA} has a unique convex solution~$u$ (in the sense of Alexandrov) with $u \in C(\bar\Omega)$.
+A complete overview is outside the scope of this paper, but for example, it follows from results by Aleksandrov~\cite{Alexandrov} and Bakelman~\cite{Bakelman} from the 1950's that if~$\Omega$ is assumed to be a bounded strictly convex domain, $f$ is a finite Borel measure on~$\Omega$, and $\phi \in C(\partial\Omega)$, then~\eqref{eq:MA} has a unique convex solution~$u$ (in the sense of Aleksandrov) with $u \in C(\bar\Omega)$.

 Furthermore, if $\Omega$ is strictly convex (or uniformly convex in the unbounded setting) with $C^{k+2, \alpha}$ boundary, $0 < \phi \in C^{k+2, \alpha}(\partial\Omega)$ and $f \in C^{k,\alpha}(\bar\Omega)$ for some integer $k \ge 2$ and some $0 < \alpha < 1$, then the Dirichlet problem~\eqref{eq:MA} has a unique convex solution $u \in C^{k+2, \alpha}(\bar\Omega)$, see~\cite{CKNS, Ivockina, Krylov}.